 Buses

-The buses run 24 hours a day, across perhaps 100s of routes.
-There are daytime routes and nighttime routes, but you are guaranteed to find a way to get home no matter the time albeit it might be a lot more difficult at night.
+The buses run 24 hours a day, across perhaps hundreds of routes.
+There are daytime routes and nighttime routes, but you are guaranteed to find a way to get home no matter the time, even if, of course, it might be more difficult at night.

-There are technically 3 metro lines, but it would be more appropriate to consider it as 2.5 lines.
+There are technically three metro lines, but it would be more appropriate to consider them as 2,5.

-• There is the Orange (Linea A) line that connects Anagnina (Close to Tor Vergata Medical University) to Battistini (a bit further out than Vatican City).
+- There is the Linea A (orange line) that connects Anagnina (close to Tor Vergata Medical University) to Battistini (a bit further out than Vatican City).

-• There is the Blue (Linea B) line that connects Laurentina to Rebibbia and Jonio via a line split at the Bologna stop (this is the stop most La Sapienza Medical students live close to)
+- There is the Linea B (blue line), which splits into two different routes: it connects Laurentina to Rebibbia and Jonio via a line split at the Bologna stop (this is the stop most La Sapienza Medical students live close to)

-The lines connect to each other at different points so that you can switch such as Orange and Blue at Termini Station, or Green and Orange at San Giovanni Station.
-La Sapienza students have their own metro stop for the hospital called “Policlinico” so is quite convenient if they choose to live further from the city centre.
+The lines connect to each other at different points, you can switch Linea A and Linea B at Termini Station, or Linea A and Linea C at San Giovanni Station, but there is currently no direct connection between Linea B and Linea C. La Sapienza students have their own metro stop for the hospital called “Policlinico”, so it is quite convenient if they choose to live further from the city centre.

-The Metros start around 05:30 am every morning and during the week will have the last metro depart from the terminal stations at 23:30pm.
-On weekends (Friday and Saturday nights), the metros run until 01:30 am.
-There are about 8 different tram lines and usually run from 6:00am until 11:30pm.
+The metro starts around 05:30am every morning and during the week will have the last depart from the terminal stations at 23:30pm.
+On weekends (Friday and Saturday nights), the metros run until 01:30am.
+As for the trams, there are about 8 different lines, and they usually run from 5:30am until midnight.

 Downsides and Warnings